nodejs/node/doc/api/domain.md

 time, and stop listening for new requests in that worker.

-In this way, `domain` usage goes hand-in-hand with the cluster module, since the master process can fork a new worker when a worker encounters an error.
+In this way, `domain` usage goes hand-in-hand with the cluster module, since the primary process can fork a new worker when a worker encounters an error.
 For Node.js programs that scale to multiple machines, the terminating proxy or service registry can take note of the failure, and react accordingly.